Spiritual Growth and Development in the Local Church

 • Adorned by Nancy Demoss Wolgemuth

 Many of today’s women are struggling with what it looks like to follow Christ and be a godly woman.
-Some women who are believers may not have been raised in Christian households and might not have an example of what it looks like to live out their daily lives as Christians.
-Even women who grew up in Christian homes might not have had the best example of how to live a godly life.
-Yet, what is important to note is whether you engage in discipleship or mentoring, God is the one who supplies fruit from our efforts (1 Corinthians 3:6-8).
-With God’s blessing, the fruit that comes from these relationships and the learning that occurs in the process can prove to be invaluable to the spiritual growth and development of women in the local church.
+Some women who are believers may have yet to be raised in Christian households and might not have an example of what it looks like to live out their daily lives as Christians.
+Even women who grew up in Christian homes might not have had the best example of living a godly life.